 Trish began working with the ACT team in August 2011.
-Her main tasks include the organisation of the day-to-day running of the office, database maintenance, minute taking for the Academic Board and its committees and providing secretarial assistance to senior staff.
-She also helps with the academic functions of the college by assisting the Department of Academic Services.
+Her tasks include minute taking for the Academic Board and the Coursework Committee, database maintenance, the organisation of the day-to-day running of the office and providing secretarial assistance to the Dean and senior staff.
+She also helps with the academic functions of the college by assisting the Department of Academic Services as needed.

 The Rev Dr Graeme Chatfield joined the ACT in January 2009.
 He has a PhD in Reformation Studies from Bristol University (UK).
 His key responsibilities are to facilitate the work of the Research and Research Studies Committee and foster research among affiliated colleges of the ACT.

 Dr Geoff Treloar began work in January 2012.
 His main role is to foster and enhance learning and teaching across the ACT network under the purview of the Coursework Committee.
 Geoff is the Executive Officer of the Coursework Committee and the Academic Board.

 Elizabeth's responsibilities include organising examiners for theses, maintaining student records for research candidates, and assisting with correspondence arising out of the Research and Research Studies Committee.
 Elizabeth is the Events Administrator for the Department of Learning, Teaching, Research and Scholarship.